nedlom/first-blog/_posts/2021-06-09-portfolio_project_1_cli_data_gem.markdown

 ```
 `@input` is the one instance variable defined in the CLI class and shows up only in `list_books` and `get_book`.
 I wanted these methods separate, but given that a user can select how many books to list, and I only want them to be able to select a book from the list that was printed to the screen, `get_book` depends on the knowledge of how many books have been listed, which is the information assigned to `@input`, so an instance variable made sense here.

-Once the user has selected a book, `display_book` is called:
+Once the user has selected a book `display_book` is called:
 ```
 class MostReadBooks::Book
   . . .